Part 3

 app: example-app

-This would ensure that no more than half of the pods can be unavailable.
+This configuration would ensure that no more than half of the pods can be unavailable.
 The Kubernetes documentation states "The budget can only protect against voluntary evictions, not all causes of unavailability."

 In addition to scaling to multiple nodes (Horizontal scaling), you can also scale individual nodes with VerticalPodAutoscaler.
 These help ensure you are always using 100% of the resources you pay for.